The link between exercise and mental health

 Exercise and mental health: Six ideas to get you moving

-1. Get out and about – walk more
+1. Get out and about

 If you live near a park, beach or public garden, head out to see what’s available.
 Many parks and public areas have walking tracks and training equipment, and some even host local exercise groups.
 Next time you get the chance, head outside and take a stroll, even if it is a short walk around the block.

-2. Follow a fitness blogger
+2. Follow online fitness content

-If you enjoy using social media, follow a fitness blogger and put some of their advice into practice.
-You can find free workout routines on Instagram and YouTube.
-Remember to go at your own pace though.
-You’re better off starting slowly and building your way up, then overdoing it the first time around.
+If you enjoy using social media or apps, there are free workout routines available on platforms like YouTube, Instagram, and fitness apps.
+From yoga to high-intensity workouts, you can find something that suits your fitness level and interests.
+Remember to go at your own pace.
+You’re better off starting slowly and building up gradually, rather than overdoing it the first time around.

 4. Leave the car at home